beric7/corrosion_cs_classification/README.md

 1. Before beginning to annotate, we suggest that you use jpeg for the RGB image files.
 We advised against beginning with images which are already resized.

+2. We have put together a tutorial on tips and tricks on how to use the labelme software in this [youtube video](https://www.youtube.com/watch?v=XtYUPe_JfRw).
+We also made a [video on youtube](https://www.youtube.com/watch?v=Zd4YmSMLYFQ) showing how to set up labelme with Anaconda prompt.

-2. After annotating you will have matching JSON and jpeg files, indicating the annotation and image pair respectfully.
+3. After annotating you will have matching JSON and jpeg files, indicating the annotation and image pair respectfully.

-3. You will take these files and generate masks and one-hot-encoded vector files using ***run_labelme2voc_.py*** file in Pre-processing.
+4. You will take these files and generate masks and one-hot-encoded vector files using ***run_labelme2voc_.py*** file in Pre-processing.
 Then you can re-scale these images and masks using the respective files in Pre-processing.
 You can also use the random sort function we have created to randomly split the data.

 The ***labels_corrosion_segmentation.txt*** file contains the class labels needed for the ***run_labelme2voc_.py*** function.
 If your classes are different then they need to be reflected in this particular file.